A bipartite Sachdev-Ye-Kitaev model: Conformal limit and level statistics: Level statistics

+Using Majorana anticommutation relations, one finds that this operator satisfies $\Gamma a^A_j= -a^A_j\Gamma$, provided that $N_A$ is even.
+For odd $N_A$, an additional fictitious Majorana has to be added to the product to construct a Hermitian sign-flip operator.

+Equivalently, one could flip the signs of the $B$ Majorana operators, and keep the b-SYK Hamiltonian invariant.
+This is not an independent extra symmetry compared to the SYK model, as the flipping of all Majoranas leaves even the SYK Hamiltonian invariant.
+Thus, the b-SYK Hamiltonian has a single extra $\Ztwo$ symmetry compared to the SYK Hamiltonian.
+This explains our observation of a systematic shift of level statistics, described in the previous subsection.

+The operator $\Gamma$ can also be regarded as a particle-hole conjugation operator.
+If each $A$ Majorana is paired with a $B$ Majorana so that the Hilbert space is expressed in terms of complex (usual) fermion Fock space, as described in Appendix \ref{app_numerics}, then flipping signs of $a^A_j$'s amounts to a transmutation of creation operators of complex fermions into annihilation operators and vice versa, i.e., a particle-hole conjugation.
+(In terms of the original Majoranas, the $\Gamma$ operator changes a $n$-Majorana state $a^A_1 a^A_2\ldots a^A_n\ket{0}$ to a $(N_A-n)$-Majorana state $a^A_{n+1} a^A_{n+2}\ldots a^A_{N_A}\ket{0}$.)
+Thus, the $\Ztwo$ symmetry can be regarded as a particle-hole conjugation symmetry, if we use the representation that each $A$ Majorana is paired with a $B$ Majorana.

-The b-SYK Hamiltonian admits a number of operations that leave the Hamiltonian isospectral, although not invariant: exchanging any one of the $A$-fermions with any one of the $B$-fermions leaves the Hamiltonian isospectral, i.e., amount to unitary operations.
+We note parenthetically that the b-SYK Hamiltonian also admits a number of operations that leave the Hamiltonian isospectral, although not invariant: Exchanging any one of the $A$-fermions with any one of the $B$-fermions leaves the Hamiltonian isospectral, i.e., amounts to unitary operations.
 This emerges due to the restriction from SYK to b-SYK: For the SYK Hamiltonian, such operations are not isospectral.
 For both SYK and b-SYK, bi-partitioning the Majorana fermions into arbitrary halves and then exchanging the two halves is an isospectral (unitary) operation.
 The extra feature of the b-SYK is that exchanging a single $A$ fermion with a single $B$ fermion is also a unitary operation.
-At present, it is unclear whether these spectrum-preserving (`gauge') transformations in the b-SYK are related to the yet-to-be-identified $Z_2$ symmetry, which must keep the Hamiltonian invariant, not just isospectral.